Libr-AI/fairlib/README.md

 ## Usage

-The full description of Fairlib usages can be found in [docs/usage](https://github.com/HanXudong/fairlib/blob/main/docs/usage.md).
+The full description of *fairlib* usages can be found in [docs/usage](https://github.com/HanXudong/fairlib/blob/main/docs/usage.md).
 Here are the most basic examples.

-- Fairlib can be run from the command line:
+- *fairlib* can be run from the command line:
   ```bash
   python fairlib --exp_id EXP_NAME
   ```

-- Fairlib can be imported as a package
+- *fairlib* can be imported as a package
   ```python
   from fairlib.base_options import options
   from src import networks